bensuwun/RB-Development/GUI/Notes.md

+## UIAspectRatioConstraint
+- Setting the Aspect Ratio of the parent frame will ensure that all of its children will scale relative to it across all screen sizes (since the view that we see in Studio will persist across different sizes).
+  - Still unsure if the same case can be said for other descendants though

 ## Grid Layout and Scrolling Frame

 Some important things to check when wanting to scale UI elements inside a ScrollingFrame with a UIGridLayout constraint: